-The Center offers tutoring in select first-year and sophomore-level courses free of charge to students.
-Tutoring begins the 3rd weeks of classes and continues through the last week of classes every semester.
+The Center for Academic Success offers tutoring in select first-year and sophomore-level courses free of charge to students.
+Tutoring begins the third week of classes during the fall and spring semesters and continues through the last week of classes.
 We encourage students to come in for tutoring early and to use it often for best results.
 Our tutors are upper class peers who have excelled in the course and received faculty recommendations.

 - Visit the Professor, TA, or lab instructor associated with the course during office hours.
 Be sure to go prepared with questions about course material!